Name Changes for Adults

 If you were recently married and want to take your spouse's last name, you do not need to get a court order for a name change.
 Instead, most agencies will want to see a certified copy of your marriage certificate to change your name.
 You can order a certified copy of your marriage certificate from the Clark County Recorder (if you were married in Clark County).

-All of the following documents must be completed to ask the court for a name change:
+The following documents must be completed to ask the court for a name change:

 - Family Court Cover Sheet